U.N. report may hint at source of Syria chemical weapons attack

 "We expect it (the report) will have a narrative of evidence," said one U.N. official.

-The two Western diplomats said they expected those facts would indirectly point in the direction of the Syrian government.
+Two Western diplomats following the issue said they expected those facts would indirectly point in the direction of the Syrian government.
 They declined to elaborate.

 A third Western diplomat said that while the report will not directly accuse anyone of carrying out the attack due to limitations on Sellstrom's U.N. mandate, it may include facts that suggest blame.